< Previous123456789101112131415161718192021Next >

 This work builds on CERC's previous collaborations with the University of Birmingham, for example the successful West Midlands Air Quality Improvement Programme (WM-Air) and the ongoing WM-NZ project, which is working towards providing evidence and tools that link net-zero policies more closely with positive health outcomes.
 Of relevance to WM-Adapt, Dr Jian Zhong (who has recently moved to the Centre for Advanced Simulation and Modelling at the University of Greenwich), has led research that applies ADMS-Urban to modelling temperatures over Birmingham at high (50 m) resolution.
 He has also published multiple papers demonstrating the use of ADMS-Urban for baseline and scenario air quality modelling of the West Midlands.

-About the image: This shows modelled near-surface air temperature mapping at 50 m x 50 m resolution in Birmingham, UK 11 GMT 26th August 2019 modelled using ADMS-Urban (taken from 'Modelling the urban heat island in Birmingham, UK at the neighbourhood scale', Zhong et al. EGU 2024.
+About the image: This shows near-surface air temperature perturbation at 50 m x 50 m resolution over Birmingham, UK July 2019 average, modelled using ADMS-Urban (taken from 'Modelling the urban heat island in Birmingham, UK at the neighbourhood scale', Zhong et al. EGU 2024.

 19 Dec 20242024 ADMS User Group Meetings – presentations are available to download